 - All you need is a high-powered blender (I love my Vitamix) and this smoothie will be ready in no time.

 - Orange Use a large seedless navel orange, peeled.
 Oranges are high in vitamin C and fiber.
 If using an orange with seeds, remove the seeds.

 - Frozen pineapple pieces Pineapple adds a wonderful sweetness that masks the flavor of the banana and oat milk.
 Pineapple contains manganese, copper, various vitamins, and fiber.

 - Banana Use an over-ripe banana.
 An over-ripe banana helps give this smoothie a smooth texture and acts as a natural sweetener.
 Bananas are high in potassium and fiber.

-- Carrot Carrots are an affordable vegetable that are easy to find year round.
+- Carrot An affordable vegetable that are easy to find year-round.
 They are a good source of vitamin A (beta carotene) and fiber.
-Carrot adds a vibrant orange color that your kids will love.
+Carrots add a vibrant orange color that your kids will love.

-- Hemp hearts Hemp hearts provide omega-3 fatty acids and protein.
+- Hemp hearts Provide omega-3 fatty acids and protein.
 They also contain fiber, potassium, iron, and more.
 Oat milk is low in protein, so hemp hearts help round out the nutrition profile of this recipe.